- Bats Left, Throws Right

 He was on the White Sox team during the tumultuous Dick Allen years there, and had his best years when Allen was also playing quite well.
 He played over 1000 games with the White Sox.

 May lost his right thumb to a mortar accident while on Marine Reserve duty in August of 1969, but it didn't stop his career.
 At the end of the 1969 season, he was named American League Rookie of the Year by the Sporting News (Lou Piniella won the official award) and was also named to the 1969 Topps All-Star Rookie Team and went to the All-Star Game, after hitting .281 with 18 home runs and 62 RBI.
 He continued to play well over the following years, before slipping to a .249 average with 8 home runs in full-time play in 1974.
 He set personal highs with 20 home runs and 96 RBI in 1973.
-Carlos, #17, is the only player to wear his birthday on his jersey - "May 17"
+Carlos, #17, is possibly the only player to wear his birthday on his jersey - "May 17".
+There has developed a debate as to whether he had both May and 17 on his jersey at the same time.
+There does not seem to be picture evidence at the moment.

 After his major league days, he played four years in Japan.